So your soil is rich and crumbly, your seed starting game is on point this season, and all of your seedlings look stout and strong.

 But are they ready to move into the garden?

-One of the trickiest pieces of the puzzle when it comes to growing food is knowing when to start your seeds and when to set transplants in the garden.
+One of the trickiest pieces of the puzzle when it comes to growing food is knowing when to start your seeds and when to put transplants in the garden.
 I’m here to help you figure it all out!

 Plants need an uninterrupted growth cycle in order to thrive, and that can be tough if your spring weather feels like winter one week and summer the next.